Grisu-NOE/mobile-app/README.md

   - `adb logcat -s CordovaLog:D`
 - Start Google Chrome with disabled web security to retrieve data from remote servers
   - see http://stackoverflow.com/a/6083677/1296333
+- Watch SASS changes and compile / move it immediately
+  - `gulp watch-sass`
+- Run unit and integration test suite
+  - `gulp test`
+- Start web server and open browser.
+It also watches for code changes.
+  - `ionic serve`

 Licencing
 ---------